-We estimate that if you purchase a common unit in this offering and hold the common unit through the record date for the distribution with respect to the quarter ending December 31, 2014, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 10% of the amount of cash distributed to you with respect to that period.
+We estimate that if you purchase a common unit in this offering and hold the common unit through the record date for the distribution with respect to the quarter ending December 31, 2015, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 10% of the amount of cash distributed to you with respect to that period.
 This estimate is based upon many assumptions regarding our business and operations, including assumptions with respect to capital expenditures, cash flows and anticipated cash distributions.
 This estimate and our assumptions are subject to, among other things, numerous business, economic, regulatory, competitive and political uncertainties beyond our control.
 Further, this estimate is based on current tax law and tax reporting positions that we have adopted and with which the Internal Revenue Service might disagree.
 Accordingly, we cannot assure you that this estimate will be correct.
-The actual ratio of allocable taxable income to cash distributions to a purchaser of common units in this offering will be higher, and perhaps substantially higher, than our estimate with respect to the period described above if:
+The actual ratio of allocable taxable income to cash distributions could be higher or lower than our estimate, and any differences could materially affect the value of the common units.
+For example, the ratio of allocable taxable income to cash distributions to a purchaser of common units in this offering will be higher, and perhaps substantially higher, than our estimate with respect to the period described above if: